trello-talk/tacobot.app/docs/guide/other/faq/README.md

 :::

 ::: details How do I request deletion of my data from Trello Talk's services?
-You can remove your user data from Taco with the `T!cleardata` command.
+You can remove your user data from Taco with the `/clear-data` command.
 If you want to remove a specific server's data, you can go to the [support server](/support).
 :::

 ::: details How can I get the best support?